mohamadhpp/UWPHybridWebView/README.md

 # **UWP Hybrid WebView**
-This repo .NET UWP HybridWebView control, which enables hosting arbitrary HTML/JS/CSS content in a WebView and enables communication between the code in the WebView (JavaScript) and the code that hosts the WebView (C#/.NET).
+This repo .NET UWP Hybrid Web View control, which enables hosting arbitrary HTML/JS/CSS content in a WebView and enables communication between the code in the WebView (JavaScript) and the code that hosts the WebView (C#/.NET).

 **It is possible to convert web applications to Windows application mode and even use it in kiosk mode.
 Access to Windows functions is also preserved in place.**